 Before a group of movers can move anything, they have to go through the proper legal channels.
 Moving companies are responsible for handling thousands of dollars’ worth of items during every job, so they must follow industry safety guidelines.
 Consumers can best protect their belongings by verifying that the company does, in fact, follow these guidelines.
-The easiest way to check this is to inquire about the business’s licensing, bonding and certifications.
+The easiest way to check this is to inquire about the business’s licensing and certifications.
 These are all industry-specific accreditations that reveal much about the company’s legitimacy and reputation.

 Know The Legal Requirements A Legitimate Mover Should Have